The Tahoe to Yosemite Trail

 Or through them.
 It's up to you.

 This is the only trail guide that has legs.
 I mean really has legs.
 Mine.
 I've walked all the routes depicted in the guide more times than I can count.
 I've walked them slow, I've walked them fast, I've walked them in rain, heat, and some of them in snow.
 I've walked them early in Spring and late in Fall, I've walked them all.
-And it could have your legs too.
+And now it could and should be walked by your legs too.

 I can't cover everything.
-I don't see eveything, despite my best efforts.
+I don't see eveything, despite my best efforts. (seriously!)
 Therefore we have the resources of the membership.
-It looks like the members of Tahoe to Whitney have thousands of years of High Sierra and general backpacking experience among us.
+It looks like we Backpackers of The Tahoe to Whitney have thousands of years of High Sierra and general backpacking experience among us.

 When I confront an issue I cannot unwind myself I call upon the collective experience of the members.